 The style of the LG Watch Sport won't be to everyone's taste and if you want something that looks fashionable while still giving you everything Google Fit can offer then we present to you the Fossil Q Marshal, now with all the goodness of Android Wear 2.0.

 Maybe you don't want a watch at all, just something small and lightweight that works with Google Fit.
 We give you the Misfit Ray, which has smart alarms, limited notification support, and six month battery life.
 (You need to link the Misfit app with Google Fit first).

 Any Android Wear smartwatch is going to provide seamless syncing with Google Fit (and indeed you can use a Fit widget as the watch face if you want), and the Moto 360 Sport is worth considering: lots of customisation options and a sportier look than most of its rivals.

 Under Armour's UA Band wearable works fine with Google Fit (via the UA Record app).
 It's a tracker worth considering if you're keen on the rest of the Under Armour Healthbox pack or don't want a full-on smartwatch on your wrist.

 If you want to get serious about your sleep tracking then this smart light and alarm from Withings fits the bill.
 An optional accessory monitors your tossing and turning and sends all the data back to the Withings Health Mate app, and thus through to Google Fit.

 Xiaomi Mi Band Pulse

-If you don't want to shell out hundreds of pounds on a tracker then this wearable from Xiaomi will do the basics for a lot, lot less.
+If you don't want to shell out alot on a tracker then this wearable from Xiaomi will do the basics for a lot, lot less.
 Okay, the supplied app isn't the best in the world, but you can get around that by syncing all your data to Google Fit instead.